 We know that YouTube’s algorithms prioritize viewer satisfaction, and we know what metrics and features they use to measure that.
 Here are some tips to help you put this knowledge into practice.

-In other words, pick a niche.
 Although the topic, industry, or niche you want to pursue might be saturated, Jay Acunzo shares some advice for thinking about the uniqueness of your content.
 He uses the XY premise, which is a sentence that defines what sets your content apart from similar creators.
 Some examples of the XY premise include: